Welcome to Ho Chi Minh City!

 All itineraries, bikes, repair tools, helmets, or even medical supplies are prepared and ready for you by Jackfruit.
 And of course, there will be lovely tour guides accompanying you, so why hesitate any longer and not start your journey right away?

-Let’s start your journey with Jackfruit Adventure
+Let’s start your journey with Jackfruit Adventure!

 At Jackfruit Adventure, we organize Ho Chi Minh City Cycling Tour and Team Building Ho Chi Minh.
 With a deep knowledge of Saigon City and local connections, we believe we can give you an awesome bonding time together.
 Contact us today if you have any requests or questions about preparing a trip for your team to bond in Ho Chi Minh, Vietnam.